-As the holidays approach, many children, especially those with allergies, experience seasonal respiratory flare ups, but food allergies are the major source of concern.
+As the holidays approach, many allergic children, especially those with allergies, experience seasonal respiratory flare ups, but food allergies can also be a major source of concern.
 For parents with a child who has allergies, many holidays can pose allergy-related concerns, but Halloween can be particularly worrisome.
 Trick-or-treating can be an activity built upon weeks of anticipation in kids and apprehension in adults.

 However, it doesn't have to be so stressful.
 Learn how to make it fun and worry-free for everyone involved by avoiding certain costume materials, unlabeled candy, and following other allergy-conscious tips.

 Separating 'Tricks' from 'Treats' on Halloween

 On Halloween, separating the "tricks" from the "treats" can sometimes be difficult for parents of children with asthma and allergies, and even for parents of kids who don't have either disease.
 Face paints, candy and other foods all may pose potential health hazards for kids with allergies and asthma.

 Avoid the unknown and have a safe alternative